top of page

 • Special Category Data (health information): We process your health data based on your explicit consent and where necessary for the provision of health or social care under Article 9(2)(h) UK GDPR, in accordance with our obligations as registered health professionals.

-• Contact and administrative data: We process this data based on our legitimate interests in providing you with effective therapeutic services and maintaining accurate records, and where necessary for the performance of our contract with you.
+• Contact and administrative data: We process this data based on our legitimate interests in providing you with effective therapeutic, training, academic and research services and maintaining accurate records, and where necessary for the performance of our contract with you.

 How you can consent to us storing your data